hardcamls/zprize/msm-host.md

 - Start the MSM evaluation before transfering all the scalars into the host.
 - Transfer scalars for the next msm evaluation while the first evaluation has not completed.
-- Evaluate the next MSM's bucket sums on the FPGA while compute the current MSM's final bucket aggregation on the host.
+- Evaluate the next MSM's bucket aggregation on the FPGA while computing the current MSM's bucket sum on the host.

 Our host driver expects the prime field elements to be in [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication), as our